neozenith/invoke-common-tasks/README.md

 ### build

-Assuming you are using `poetry` this will build a wheel.
+Assuming you are using `poetry` this will build a wheel (and only a wheel).

 ### format